What is Open Government?

-The New Zealand Government has embraced Creative Commons licences wholeheartedly with the New Zealand Government Open Access and Licensing framework (NZGOAL), first released in July 2010.
-NZGOAL recommends the use of Creative Commons licences for government agencies releasing copyright works for re-use, with the Creative Commons Attribution (CC-BY) licence as the default.
+The New Zealand Government embraced Creative Commons licences wholeheartedly with the New Zealand Government Open Access and Licensing framework (NZGOAL), first released in July 2010.
+NZGOAL recommends the use of Creative Commons licences for government agencies releasing copyright works for re-use, with the Creative Commons Attribution licence as the default.
 Version 2, released in December 2014, recommends agencies use Creative Commons 4.0 International licences in preference to the Creative Commons 3.0 New Zealand licences (no retrospective licensing required).
 Guides for agencies and for users are found at ict.govt.nz together with a helpful NZGOAL factsheet.

-More recently, NZGOAL found added support in the Declaration on Open and Transparent Government.
-With the Declaration, Cabinet has directed government departments, encouraged other State Services agencies and invited State Sector agencies to commit to releasing high value public data actively for re-use, in accordance with the Declaration and with the NZGOAL Review and Release process.
+NZGOAL found added support in the 2011 Declaration on Open and Transparent Government.
+With the Declaration, Cabinet directed government departments and invited State Sector agencies to commit to releasing high-value public data actively for re-use, in accordance with the Declaration and with the NZGOAL Review and Release process.

-In essence, open access policies and licences allow democratic participation in the formation of public policy and they allow the public to reuse and even monetise publicly funded content and data in innovative ways.
-New businesses and services which are built upon useful and non-personal Government data can thrive when these materials are made available for re-use.
+Open access policies and licences allow democratic participation in the formation of public policy.
+They also allow the public to re-use — and even monetise — publicly funded content and data in innovative ways.
+New businesses and services can thrive when these materials are made available for re-use.

 Open Data Re-use Case Studies

 Open Education Case Studies

 - Quick Guide for Agencies in NZGOAL

 - Quick Guide for Users of open government data and information